mofux/html2md/README.md

 ## Demo

-1. Clone this repository and move into the `folder`.
+1. Clone this repository and move into the `demo` folder.
 2. Add your own sites to `sites.json`.
-2. Run `node demo.js` and watch the outputed files.
+2. Run `node demo.js` and watch the outputed files under demo `demo/output` folder.